HMojadidi/MechaCar_Statistical_Analysis/README.md

 * Per the results, the most significant variables in our dataset which display a non-random effect on the mpg of the MechaCar are the Vehicle Length and the Ground Clearance.
 The linear regression model run on these variables againsts figures for mpg resulted in p-values of 2.60e-12 and 5.21e-8 respectively.
 The intercept was also statistically significant, indicating that there are likely other factors, not included in our dataset, that have a strong impact on the mpg.

-* The slope of the linear model can not be considered to be zero, as the p-value of 5.35e-11, indicated by the orange arrow above, is lower than even an extreme level of significance, and thus the null hypothesis must be rejected.
-This means that the relationship between our variables and the miles per gallon is subject to more than random chance.
+* The slope of the linear model can not be considered to be zero, as the p-value of 5.35e-11 is very lower and thus the null hypothesis must be rejected.
+This means that there is a possible correlation relationship between our variables and the miles per gallon.

 * This model predicts the mpg of the MechaCar prototype with some relative effectiveness.
 The r-squared value of 0.7149 indicates that the model is 71% accurate.
 There are still unconsidered factors in this model.